 How Long Do I Have to File a Lawsuit After a Car Accident in Florida?

-After the four-year statute of limitations passes, you lose your right to seek compensation for your losses.
+After the statute of limitations passes, you lose your right to seek compensation for your losses.

 Contact a Car Accident Lawyer in Port St. Lucie For Legal Help Today